zhizhizhizhizhi/tp/docs/UserGuide.md

 #### <a name="random"></a>3.2.5.
 Random Test : `random`

 Starts a round of vocabulary testing like the previous quiz command but with the specified number of flashcards randomly selected from the existing glossary.
-You can use this command when you want a quick quiz where you can decide the number of questions.
+You can use this command when you want a quick, randomised quiz where you can decide the number of questions.

 Format: `random <NUMBER>`